December 16, 2023 - Mountain View High School Varsity Football Season

 + missed opportunity

 First Half summary: The score at half was 14-13 Mt.
 View.
 Both Mountain View touchdowns were based off turnovers.
-But we failed to capitalize on a third turnover deep in Monta Vista territory.
+But we failed to capitalize on a third turnover deep in Monta Vista territory, a big missed opportunity.
 Monta Vista's touchdowns were based off a turnover and then a long kickoff return plus a 15 yard penalty.
-Mountain View missed a good opportunity to score a touchdown off a turnover.
-Mt.
-View.
 Neither team had a long scoring drive in the first half.
-One thing stood out to me: Mt.
+Two things stood out to me: Mt.
 View could move the ball offensively on Monta Vista and could stop Monta Vista's offense.

 And the second half: Monta Vista kicked off.